 Like any country, Australian has its own nuances and rules, so here are some handy tips to ensure your can focus on the journey and confidently driving in Australia.

 The roads and driving conditions in Australia are varied.
 You’ll need to ensure you have the right type of vehicle to fit the job.
 The majority of roads in Australia are paved,.
 If you’re planning to stay around the cities and venture well trodden paths you’ll be fine with a 2 wheel drive vehicle.

-Australian road safety rules say that all passengers must be restrained in Australia, so ensure the vehicle that you select has plenty of room for all of your passengers and any luggage you might have.
-Children under 12 months should be in a rear facing car seat and children up to four years old in a front or rear facing car seat.
+Australian road safety rules say that all passengers must be restrained.
+Ensure the vehicle that you have select has plenty of room for all of your passengers and any luggage you might have.
+Children under 12 months should be in a rear facing car seat.
+Additionally, children up to four years old in a front or rear facing car seat.

 City driving can be quite busy and car spaces small, so consider this if you’re doing a lot of city driving.
 A compact sized car is perfect for zipping around and an automatic will have you navigating the traffic easily.